 1892

-International Kindergarten Union founded on the belief that young children have unique gifts and talents that should be nurtured through special places of learning called “kindergartens.”
+The International Kindergarten Union (IKU) is founded on the belief that young children have unique gifts and talents that should be nurtured in special places called “kindergartens.”

 1895

-Established first conference where educators join together to discuss critical issues in child development and education.
+The IKU holds its first conference, where educators join together to discuss critical issues in education and child development.

 1905